 \subsection{Alignment with Real-World Patterns}

-\subsubsection{Topic Comparison}
+\paragraph{Topic Comparison}

-We compared the evolution of fake news across five topics: politics, science, finance, terrorism, and urban legends.
-Table~\ref{tab:main} shows that political fake news spreads the fastest, with average deviation peaking rapidly within four days and remaining high.
-Terrorism follows a similar pattern.
-In contrast, financial and science-related fake news spread more slowly, with science-related misinformation evolving the slowest and average deviation remaining consistently low.
+We analyzed fake news evolution across five topics: politics, science, finance, terrorism, and urban legends.
+As shown in Table~\ref{tab:main} and Appendix~\ref{appendix:topic}, political fake news exhibits the fastest spread, with average deviation peaking within four days, followed by terrorism-related content.
+Science and financial news evolve more slowly, showing the lowest average deviation.
 Table~\ref{tab:main} shows the final deviation for political news is approximately 90\% higher than that of science news.
-These results indicate that political fake news is more prone to rapid distortion and widespread belief, while science-related misinformation spreads more cautiously, consistent with prior research~\cite{Lazer2018TheSO}.
+These results indicate that political fake news is more prone to rapid distortion and widespread belief, while science-related misinformation spreads more cautiously, aligned with prior research~\cite{Lazer2018TheSO}.
 We collected 120 pieces of true news across five topics.
 All news is published after the training cutoff date of GPT-4o-mini.
 The results were consistent, and the dataset will be publicly available.

-\subsubsection{Social Network Comparison}
+\paragraph{Social Network Comparison}

-Using a terrorism topic, we compared fake news evolution across different social network structures: random, scale-free, and high-clustering networks.
-Table~\ref{tab:main} shows that high-clustering networks exhibit the fastest and most extensive spread of misinformation, with deviation peaking rapidly and remaining high.
-This indicates that tightly connected communities are particularly susceptible to rapid belief distortion, aligning with the "echo chamber" effect~\cite{cinelli2021echo}.
-Random networks show the slowest evolution of fake news, with lower variance suggesting individuals are less likely to form polarized beliefs.
-Scale-free networks are intermediate.
+We analyzed fake news evolution across three network structures (random, scale-free, and high-clustering) using a terrorism topic.
+Table~\ref{tab:main} shows that high-clustering networks lead to the fastest and most extensive fake news spread, with deviation peaking rapidly and remaining high.
+This indicates that tightly connected communities are particularly susceptible to rapid belief distortion, aligning with the ``echo chamber'' effect~\cite{cinelli2021echo}.
+Random networks show the slowest evolution of fake news with lower variance, while scale-free networks exhibit intermediate behavior.
 Peak deviation time is the longest in random networks and shortest in high-clustering networks, illustrating that clustering accelerates fake news evolution, consistent with prior research~\cite{lind2007spreading,trpevski2010model}.

-\subsubsection{Spread Type Comparison}
+\paragraph{Spread Type Comparison}